dotwebstack/dotwebstack/docs/qa/logging.md

 }
 ```

-Placeholders should be used whenever possible:
+In the previous example, if the log level is INFO, the string concatenation will be performed even though the message will not be written to the log.
+This is not what we want, so placeholders should be used whenever possible:

 ```java
 void foo(float bar) {